qzorg/flaskchan/README.md

 Imageboard Software written in Flask.
 Designed to have very little JS, and should be able to operate with none at all.
+Created by qzo, find him on IRC somewhere, probably Rizon.
 GPL-3.0+

 ## Creating a Dev Environment